Jeyaditya/Water_buddy/README.md

 * Shows confetti
 * Lives on every page

-I have built something that makes you think it is alive!
+I have built something that makes you want to drink water for a waiting someone else (mascot)!